--Do not block any ventilation openings on the sides or rear of the preamp.
+-Do not block any ventilation openings on the front and rear of the head.
 Always give four inches of proper ventilation to the rear of the preamp.

 -Do not expose the amplifier to rain, moisture, dripping or splashing water.
-Do not place objects filled with liquids on or nearby the amplifier.
+Do not place objects filled with liquids on or nearby the amplifier